The Purpose of the Institute

 The constructal law was stated by Adrian Bejan in 1996 as follows: "For a finite-size system to persist in time (to live), it must evolve in such a way that it provides easier access to the imposed currents that flow through it."
 For more information, visit constructal.org

 Infonomics as the study of how humans use and value information was pioneered in the 1980s by Mr. Heyer to analyze interactive media and information systems.
 He named his studies "infonomics" in the early 1990s while teaching multimedia at San Francisco State University.
-His current studies expand the definition of Infonomics to represent the informational intersection between human and technical life forms in all areas of their mutual development.
+His current studies expand the definition of Infonomics to represent the informational intersections among DNA, human and technical life forms in their mutual development.

 The study of the use and value of information in human society is called Infonomics.
 Human use of information, - plays, conversation, music, art and writing - has evolved into a highly interactive global communication and knowledge network linking people to people, people to information sources and people to info-machines.
 The rapid evolution of AI is putting the human relationship with information machines under a bright spotlight.